steffenhartleib/CapstoneProject/README.md

 Sink or swim.
 The way I like it. <br/>
 <br/>

-here is the preso: https://rstudio-pubs-static.s3.amazonaws.com/103949_cc113acda1d84ceb861bc88468e1d2ce.html#/
+Here is the presentation explaingin the algorithm: https://rstudio-pubs-static.s3.amazonaws.com/103949_cc113acda1d84ceb861bc88468e1d2ce.html#/

-here is the app: https://steffenhartleib.shinyapps.io/YoNeWo/
+Here is the app: https://steffenhartleib.shinyapps.io/YoNeWo/